aws/aws-mysql-odbc/README.md

 ### Installing the MySQL Connector/ODBC Driver

 #### Windows
-Download the `.msi` Windows installer for your system; run the installer and follow the onscreen instructions.
+Download the `.msi` Windows installer for your system; execute the installer and follow the onscreen instructions.
 The default target installation location for the driver files is `C:\Program Files\MySQL\Connector ODBC 8.0`.
 An ANSI driver and a Unicode driver will be installed, named respectively `MySQL ODBC ANSI Driver` and `MySQL ODBC 8.0 Unicode Driver`.
-To uninstall the ODBC driver, open the same installer file and follow the onscreen instructions to remove the driver.
+To uninstall the ODBC driver, open the same installer file, select the option to uninstall the driver and follow the onscreen instructions to successfully uninstall the driver.

 #### MacOS
 Download the `.pkg` installer; run the installer and follow the onscreen instructions.
 The default target installation location for the driver folder is `/usr/local/`.
 Note that for a MacOS system, additional steps are required to configure the driver and Data Source Name (DSN) entries before you can use the driver(s).
 Initially, the installer will register two driver entries with two corresponding DSN entries.
 For information about [how to configure the driver and DSN settings](#configuring-the-driver-and-dsn-entries), review the configuration sample.
 There is no uninstaller at this time, but all the driver files can be removed by deleting the target installation directory.